 So what's it like?

-Relaxed Italian hospitality, quiet slopes and great-value resorts ...
-If you’re after an authentic European ski holiday without the stuffiness or the price tag, Italy is it.
+Relaxed Italian hospitality, gourmet food for less and quiet slopes with great snowmaking – if you’re after an authentic European ski holiday without the stuffiness or the price tag – Italy is it.

 The Dolomiti Superski covers 1200km of piste, backed by the dramatic, UNESCO-protected mountain range in its title.
 It also takes in the Sella Ronda, a connected 26km loop of runs which takes in the best of the breathtaking mountain views.
 Stay in Kronplatz, Selva Val Gardena, Ortisei, Val di Fassa, Arabba or Corvara to take advantage of this ski pass.

-And if skiing in one country isn’t enough, you can ski Italy and France in one day on the lift-linked Milky Way ski area.
-Its 400km of pistes connect a web of resorts – from the family-friendly to the party-hard – stretching across Sauze d’Oulx, Sestriere, Sansicario and Claviere in Italy and over the border to Montgenèvre in France.
-The Winter Olympics came to the Milky Way in 2006, bringing speedier lifts, which means less time queueing and more time on the slopes.
+If skiing in one country isn’t enough, you can do Italy and France in one day with the Milky Way area.
+Its 400km of pistes connect a web of resorts – from the family-friendly to the party-hard – stretching across Sauze d’Oulx, Sestriere, Sansicario and Claviere in Italy and over the border to Montgenèvre.